+We’ve listed 7 app marketing ideas that actually worked!
 There are about a million listicles out there about how to promote your app (I know because I’ve written several).
-And they’re great – they have lots of good ideas on getting the word out.
+And they’re great – they have lots of good ideas for getting the word out.
 But they all go pretty much like this:

 - Tell a lot of people about your app (social media, funny videos, email, competitions, free toasters, websites, blogs).